msherman/age-of-name/README.md

 1. Select the `react-pipeline-notifications` arn
 1. Select `email` for the protocol
 1. Enter your email and click create
-1. Open your email and confirm you want to receive these notifications.
+1. Open your email and click the confirmation link to receive these notifications.

 ### AWS Budgets
 AWS Budgets is a way to set up an account wide budget to stop resources once you reach a certain limit.
 This is in here